-2. The members of the Commission shall perform their duties in the general interest of the Community with complete independence.
+2. The members of the Commission shall, in the general interest of the Community, be completely independent in the performance of their duties.

-In the performance of their duties, they shall not seek or accept instructions from any Government or other body.
-They shall refrain from any action incompatible with the character of their duties.
-Each Member State undertakes to respect this character and not to seek to influence the members of the Commission in the performance of their duties.
+In the performance of these duties, they shall neither seek nor take instructions from any government or from any other body.
+They shall refrain from any action incompatible with their duties.
+Each Member State undertakes to respect this principle and not to seek to influence the members of the Commission in the performance of their tasks.

-The members of the Commission may not, during their term of office, engage in any other paid or unpaid professional activity.
-When entering upon their duties, they shall give a solemn undertaking that, both during and after their term of office, they will respect the obligations resulting therefrom and in particular the duty of exercising honesty and discretion as regards the acceptance, after their term of office, of certain functions or advantages.
-Should these obligations not be respected, the Court of Justice, on the application of the Council or of the Commission, may, according to circumstances, rule that the member concerned either be removed from office in accordance with the provisions of Article 129 or forfeit his right to a pension or other advantages in lieu thereof.
+The members of the Commission may not, during their term of office, engage in any other occupation, whether gainful or not.
+When entering upon their duties they shall give a solemn undertaking that, both during and after their term of office, they will respect the obligations arising therefrom and in particular their duty to behave with integrity and discretion as regards the acceptance, after they have ceased to hold office, of certain appointments or benefits.
+In the event of any breach of these obligations, the Court of Justice may, on application by the Council or the Commission, rule that the member concerned be, according to the circumstances, either compulsorily retired in accordance with Article 129 or deprived of his right to a pension or other benefits in its stead.